Dangerous brew: Ocean heat and La Nina combo likely mean more Atlantic hurricanes this summer

 An average Atlantic hurricane season produces 14 named storms, seven of them hurricanes and three major hurricanes.

 “This season is looking to be an extraordinary one in a number of ways,” NOAA Administrator Rick Spinrad said.
-He said this forecast is the busiest that NOAA has seen for one of their May outlooks; the agency updates its forecasts each August.
+He said this forecast is the busiest in the 25 years that NOAA has been issuing in May.
+The agency updates its forecasts each August.

 About 20 other groups — universities, other governments, private weather companies — also have made seasonal forecasts.
 All but two expect a busier, nastier summer and fall for hurricanes.
 The average of those other forecasts is about 11 hurricanes, or about 50% more than in a normal year.